elemel/fungeoneer/chapters/crossroads.md

 # Chapter 3: Crossroads

 You have entered the third dungeon.
 You stand at the bottom of the staircase where you entered, facing east.
-On one of the bottom stairs, you spot a purse of stacking.
-Someone must have lost it.
-You grab the purse for safekeeping.
+On one of the lower stairs, you spot a purse of stacking that someone must have left behind.
+You grab it for safekeeping.

 Though currently empty, the purse has plenty of room for a tall stack of numbers.
 Adding a number to the top is called pushing, while removing one is called popping.
-After strapping the purse to your belt, you pop open the map:
+After securing the purse to your belt, you pop open the map:

 ```
 ]][06501>#######[2.31.3060>#=>695>#[#=1654]#]#]#=]########=>[8>32=70173]##=.6]